KxSystems/docs/docs/cloud/azure/architecture.md

 mode | operation
 -----|----------
-batch | collects updates in its local tables; batches up for a period of time and then forwards the update to realtime subscribers in a bulk update realtime (zero&nbsp;latency) | forwards the input immediately: requires smaller local tables but has higher CPU and network costs – each message has a fixed network overhead
+batch | Collects updates in its local tables, batches up for a period of time and then forwards the update to realtime subscribers in a bulk update. realtime (zero&nbsp;latency) | Forwards the input immediately.
+This requires smaller local tables but has higher CPU and network costs.
+Each message has a fixed network overhead.

 API calls: